-The Wednesday Word, May 18, 2011: The Danger of Resting on Feelings
+The Wednesday Word, March 13, 2024: The Danger of Resting on Feelings

-Because it is true that repentance and faith go hand in hand, there are those who think they are unqualified to ask for mercy.
+Because repentance and faith go hand in hand, there are those who think themselves unqualified to ask for mercy.
 They are concerned that they do not feel repentant enough to ask for salvation.
-They know that they need the Saviour, but think they lack a sufficient amount of feelings to qualify for grace.
+They know that they need the Saviour, but think they lack sufficient repentant feelings to qualify for grace.
+If this is true of you, let's do a quick Q & A.

-If this is so of you, let me ask you a question.
-Does your lack of being totally miserable about your sin alter the gospel?
-Does it in any way change the good news?
-Does your lack of feelings mean that the gospel is no longer for the undeserving and unlovable?
-Does your lack of feelings change the graciousness of the Lord Jesus?
+Q- Does your lack of being miserable about your sin alter the gospel?
+A- No!
+Q-Does your lack of feelings it in any way change the good news?
+A-No!
+Q-Does your lack of feelings mean that the gospel is no longer for the undeserving and unlovable?
+A-No!
+Q-Does your lack of feelings change the graciousness of the Lord Jesus?
+A-No

-In reality you are attempting the impossible for you are trying to receive grace by works.
+If you are concerned that you do not feel repentant enough to ask for salvation you are trying to receive grace by works.
 You think you will deserve grace if you show God how bad you feel about your sin.
-However, this course of action is impossible because grace is reserved exclusively for the undeserving who do not work for it (Rom 4:5).
+However, this course of action is impossible because grace is reserved exclusively for the undeserving who do not work for it (Romans 4:5).

 Here's some good news.
-The gospel suits us -it fits us like a glove!
-It meets us where we are and announces to us the Christ who saves undeserving sinners.
-"But" you say, "I don't think I am sufficiently sorry to qualify for the gospel."
-Listen to me, although God gives a godly sorrow that leads to repentance (2 Cor 7:9; Rom 2:4), being tearfully miserable about your sins will not make you more welcome than you already are, nor will it persuade God to be more kindly disposed to you than He is in Christ.
+The gospel suits us ... it fits us like a glove!
+It meets us and announces the Christ who saves undeserving sinners.
+"But" you say, "I don't think I am sufficiently sorry enough to qualify for the gospel."
+Listen to me, although God gives a godly sorrow that leads to repentance (2 Corinthians 7:9; Romans 2:4), being tearfully miserable about your sins will not persuade God to be more kindly disposed to you than He is in Christ.

-Yet, in spite of this, some people insist that true repentance comes only with tears.
-If this is so, we must ask, "What's the going rate for tears nowadays?---Just how many tears does God require?
+Yet, despite this, some people insist that true repentance comes only with tears.
+If this is so, we must ask, "What's the going rate for tears nowadays?

+Just how many tears does God require?
 Does he want a bucket full?
 A half a bucket full?
 And while we are at it, what size is the bucket anyway?

 Listen to me, you are not disqualified from the gospel because of the lack of feelings.
-Faith does not spring out of feelings, feelings grow out of faith.
+Faith does not spring out of feelings; feelings grow out of faith.
 The less we feel the more we have an opportunity to trust.

-Nevertheless here's the thing, we cannot feel properly until we have believed.
-This is also so with repentance: all true repentance has its root in faith.
+Nevertheless, here's the thing, we cannot feel properly until we have believed.
+This is also so with repentance.
+All true repentance has its root in faith.
 Although no one is saved without repentance, repentance is not a condition or cause of grace: it is always the result of grace.
 Repentance can never earn God's grace and forgiveness.
-All grace and forgiveness has already been earned for us by the Lord Jesus.
-The legalist, however, wants you to get all emotional and weep over your sins, but this is not required to move God towards you.
-God has already moved towards you in the person of Christ Jesus.
-It was not the prodigal son's repentance that earned the Father's love.
-The Father loved him apart from his works either good or bad.
+All grace and forgiveness have already been earned for us by the Lord Jesus.
+The legalist, however, wants us to get all emotional and weep over our sins, but this is not required to move God towards us.
+God has already moved towards us in the person of Christ Jesus.